French–Habsburg rivalry

 The conflicts between Charles V, Holy Roman Emperor and Francis I of France initiated the French–Habsburg rivalry.

-The term French–Habsburg rivalry (Rivalité franco-habsbourgeoise; Habsburgisch-französischer Gegensatz) describes the rivalry between France and the House of Habsburg.
-The Habsburgs headed an expansive and evolving empire that included, at various times, the Holy Roman Empire, the Spanish Empire, Portugal through Iberian Union, Austria, Bohemia and Hungary from the Diet of Augsburg in the High Middle Ages until the dissolution of the monarchy following World War I in the late modern period.
+The French–Habsburg rivalry (Note: Rivalité franco-habsbourgeoise; Habsburgisch-französischer Gegensatz) was a long standing diplomatic and military contest between France and the House of Habsburg.
+The latter ruled territories that at various times included the Holy Roman Empire, Spain, Portugal, Austria, Bohemia and Hungary.

-In addition to holding the Austrian hereditary lands, the Habsburg dynasty ruled the Low Countries (1482–1794), Spain (1504–1700) and the Holy Roman Empire (1438–1806).
-All these lands were in personal union under Emperor Charles V. The expansion of the Habsburgs into western Europe increasingly led to border tensions with the Kingdom of France, which found itself encircled by Habsburg territory.
-The subsequent rivalry between the two powers became a cause for several conflicts.
-These include parts of the Anglo-French Wars (1066–1815), the War of the Burgundian Succession (1477–1482), the Italian Wars (1494–1559), the Thirty Years' War (1618–1648), the Nine Years' War (1688–1697), and the succession wars of Jülich (1609–1614), Mantua (1628–1631), Spain (1700–1713), Poland (1733–1736) and Austria (1740–1748).
+In addition to these, Habsburg expansion into the Low Countries and Northern Italy led to tension with France, which found itself encircled by Habsburg territory.
+This led to their participation on different sides in conflicts ranging from the War of the Burgundian Succession in 1497 to the War of the Austrian Succession in 1748.
+The rivalry largely ended with the 1756 Diplomatic Revolution.

 Middle Ages

 During the late Middle Ages, the Habsburgs, whose dominions consisted principally of Austria, and later Spain, sought alliances, principally through marriage, a policy which had the added benefit of gaining territory through marital inheritance.
 Territorial expansion in this way allowed the Habsburgs to gain territories throughout Europe such as the Spanish Road, Burgundy, Milan and the Low Countries.
 This practice was described by Hungarian king Matthias Corvinus' quote: Bella gerant alii, tu felix Austria, nube! – "Let others wage war.
 You, happy Austria, marry!"

 Following this tradition, Archduke Maximilian married Mary, the last Valois ruler of Burgundy and the Burgundian Netherlands, in 1477.
 Nineteen years later, their son Philip the Handsome married Joanna of Castile, who became heir to the Spanish thrones.
 Joanna and Philip's son, Charles, united all of these possessions in 1519.
 France had the Habsburgs on three sides as its neighbor, with Spain to the south, the Netherlands to the north, and the Franche-Comté to the east.